 How to make chia seed jam

 Chia seed jam is popular mostly because it truly only uses 2 ingredients – fruit and chia seeds.
-Chia seeds have so many benefits from antioxidants to healthy Omega 3’s.
-Here’s how to turn the super food into chia seed jam for your thumbprint cookies.
+Here’s how to turn the superfood into jam for your oatmeal thumbprint cookies.

 - Cook down about 2 cups of fruit.
-I used frozen strawberries, so once they defrosted and soft, I mashed them up and cooked until they started to become syrupy.
-You still want the liquid, but not alllll of the liquid.
+I used frozen strawberries.
+Once they were defrosted and soft, I mashed them up and cooked until they started to become syrupy.
+You still want the liquid, but not

 - Remove from the heat.